Introduction

 The best practice to provide specific feedback is by providing examples and actionable methods to implement them with ease.
 You should use the term “I”, as it makes the feedback look direct and personal.

-Further, I support my feedback with answers pertaining to “why” to ensure that team members understand my expectations with clarity.
+Furthermore, it is beneficial to support feedback with answers to “why” to ensure that team members understand expectations with clarity.

 3. Focus on the behavior, not the person